oil-oil/vuesax-ts/packages/docs/docs/.vitepress/docs/documentation/components/pagination.md

 ## Progress

-Add a progress bar to the pagination by referencing where you find the last page with the `progress` props
+Add a progress bar to the pagination by referencing where you find the last page with the `progress` property

 </card>